f4b6a3/uuid-creator/README.md

 Summary
 ------------------------------------------------------

-UUIDGenerator is a single class that can generate UUIDs (Universally Unique Identifiers), also known as GUIDs (Globally Unique Identifiers).
+UUID Generator is a single class that can generate UUIDs (Universally Unique Identifiers), also known as GUIDs (Globally Unique Identifiers).
+It provides methods for RFC-4122 versions 1, 3, 4, 5.
+It also provides methods for a custom sequential version, retrievd as a RFC-4122 version 4.

 These types of UUIDs can be generated: